Domains »Map a Subdomain

-Pointing a subdomain of a domain mapped to WordPress.com to an outside website
+Pointing a subdomain of a domain registered with WordPress.com to an outside website

-Say you’ve registered mygroovydomain.com through WordPress.com and it’s mapped to your WordPress.com blog.
+Say you’ve registered mygroovydomain.com through WordPress.com and you’re using it on your WordPress.com blog.
 But you’d like to use the subdomain tumblr.mygroovydomain.com with your Tumblr site.
 You can do this, too, but it’s a bit tricky – the actual CNAME will differ depending on what sort of site you want to point your subdomain to.
 The best way to figure it out is to check the support documentation or contact support staff at the site you are wanting to point your subdomain to.
 Once you have the correct CNAME, simply:

 - Go to Store → My Domains in your Dashboard and click the Edit Domain button to the right of your custom domain.